greaselovely/panosh/README.md

 Just finds whatever device you're looking for in the inventory and moves it over to the rebootlist.
 I needed a way to schedule reboots easily instead of manually editing the file.
 That's all this does, lazy man's script.

-### serial-number.sh

-A much lesser used script, was used early on for random needs, but this just gets the SN, hostname and model of firewall.
-Useful, but only a little.

 ### dyn_updates.sh

 A much lesser used script, was used early on to audit dynamic updates as firewalls weren't being configured consistently.
 Relies on the backup_configs.sh script to have run or it will call it if here are no configurations backed up already for today.
 It will extract the running-config.xml, and then query the dynamic updates.
 It will iterate the XML and provide output on what the firewall is licensed for.

-### panos-version.sh
+### panos-and-sn.sh

-I use this one more often than not, it can give me a quick glance at a list of firewalls and the versions they are running.
-And then I can run the software ugprade as needed and then schedule reboots.
-And the world harmoniously begins to hum.
+I use this one more often than not, it can give me a quick glance at a list of firewalls and the PAN-OS versions and their SNs.

 ### address-update.sh

 Originally used to check that "OutsideIP" as an address object was the same as the outside / untrust interface for the purpose of allowing traffic inbound for specific use cases.
+More usable at this point of an example of how to do something.